-Chantale has been working with the University of British Columbia for the past ten years, where she has taught oral French to international students in person and online French writing and reading.
+Chantale has been working with the University of British Columbia for the past 13 years, where she has taught oral French to international students in person and online French writing and reading.
 She is now dedicated to distance learning.

 In addition, Chantale has translated many different documents for several UBC faculties and departments, including Medicine and Psychology.
 The University has assigned various contracts to her from external clients, such as the Nunavut Surface Rights Tribunal (Aboriginal law website), the Alcuin Society (The Graphic Design Excellence Award), food businesses like Everland, etc.

 Simon Fraser University also entrusts her with the translation of documents (paper and digital) in Education.
-She recently translated one of the Department of Education professor’s book on outdoor teaching: A Walking Curriculum: Evoking Wonder And Developing A Sense of Place.
+She recently translated one of the Department of Education professor’s book on outdoor teaching: A Walking Curriculum: Evoking Wonder and Developing a Sense of Place.

 Finally, she has also developed a great expertise in the field of transcription of audio files in French for the UBC Department of Psychology, among others.